What You Need to Know About IRS Payment Plans

 If you worry about being in debt for the rest of your life, don’t panic.
 The IRS can only collect the debt for up to 10 years from the creation of the debt.
 This means that you will generally have up until 10 years past the filing date to pay off the debt, so it won’t be looming over your head forever.

 If you’re financially unable to pay your tax debt immediately, you may qualify to make monthly payments through an installment agreement.
-If you aren’t sure if a payment plan is right for your debt scenario, contact Landmark Tax Group for a free consultation.
+If you aren’t sure if a payment plan is right for your debt scenario, contact Landmark Tax Group for a confidential consultation.

 Landmark Tax Group is a professional tax resolution firm that specializes exclusively in IRS and State back tax issues.
 Not only are we licensed Tax Relief Specialists, we are also former Senior IRS Agents who now serve the best interests of taxpayers like you – all we do is handle IRS and State Tax Relief matters, all day, every day.